 Our top sights, highlights and exclusive tips

 Fueled by an almost eternal sunshine (3,200 hours annually), Perth is the laidback capital of Australia.
 This western city invites you to enjoy long evenings outdoors riding a wave, a poolside dip, or a cold one (or two) at a backyard barbecue with friends.
 A post World War Two migration has resulted in an influx of foreign arrivals, adding a youthful vibrancy to a city known for its easygoing nature.
-Enjoy winelands, bushlands and beaches, as well as a kaleidoscope of personalities when visiting Perth.
+Enjoy winelands, bushlands and beaches, as well as a kaleidoscope of personalities when on a Perth vacation.

 Kings Park and Botanic Garden